digital-marketing-engineer/designer-affiliate-program-hub/README.md

 7. [Nvidia](https://www.nvidia.com/en-us/about-nvidia/partners/), although there is partner network, it is for enterprise-level providing solution and training, and by no means not suitable for freelancer or any designer that works for a company.
 It will be great if they have an affiliate program for individuals.
 8. [DeviantArt](https://www.deviantart.com/)
 9. [Dribbble](https://dribbble.com/)
+17. [Stencil](https://getstencil.com/affiliates) is an online tool designed for creating visual content, particularly graphics for social media, blogs, and marketing materials.
+It offers a range of features like templates, icons, fonts, and photo adjustments to simplify the design process.
+While their affiliate program is currently closed and not accepting new affiliates, it typically involves earning commissions from referring new customers.

 ### :arrow_heading_up:Submit your affiliate program